abigailshilts/PickMeUp/Original App Design Project - README Template.md

 ## Overview
 ### Description
-Pickup app, groups can post a synopsis about who they are, what sport, where, when, intensity, a short bio then the app has search capabilities to filter into groups that fit someone’s preferences (possibly display locations on a map?)
-(Possibly a DM capability)
+Pickup app, groups can post a synopsis about who they are, what sport, where, when, intensity, a short bio then the app has search capabilities to filter into groups that fit someone’s preferences, and can display search results as pins on map.
+Additionally users can start conversations and DM groups for more information, save posts that they like, and create events that will appear at the top of any search within a 15 mile radious for the span of a day.

 ### App Evaluation
 [Evaluation of your app across the following attributes]